Unity-Technologies/multiplayer/com.unity.transport/Documentation/workflow-client-server-jobs.md

 }
 ```

-Just as before we want to make sure that before we get started running our new frame, we sync that the last frame was finished.
-But instead of `m_Driver.ScheduleUpdate().Complete();` we instead use the `JobHandle` and call `ClientJobHandle.Complete()`.
+You want to make sure (again) that before you start running your new frame, we check that the last frame is complete.
+Instead of calling `m_Driver.ScheduleUpdate().Complete()`, use the `JobHandle` and call `ClientJobHandle.Complete()`.

-Now lets chain our jobs.
-We start by creating a job struct.
+To chain your job, start by creating a job struct:

 ```c#
 var job = new ClientUpdateJob